 Reimagine FREC

 We realize that FREC needs to take stock of how we are relevant in today’s world.
-Much has changed in the world since we started sixteen years ago.
-In January 2023 FREC began an intensive effort called the FREC Reimagined Project to ensure that FREC’s mission, vision, values and programs continue to be inclusive, relevant and effective.
+Much has changed in the world since we started sixteen+ years ago.
+In 2023 FREC began an intensive effort called the FREC Reimagined Project to ensure that FREC’s mission, vision, values and programs continue to be inclusive, relevant and effective.
+In 2025, we will not be planning and putting on a conference, so that we can focus on discerning and co-creating the future of FREC.
 We invite you to help us look at our current work with fresh eyes and share your ideas to envision our future moving forward.
 We also wish to be sensitive to your learning needs as we re-think our programs.

 Our Updates